platipodium/paper-modelingpractise/Lemmen2024_Sommer_ecologicalmodelling.md

 - [ ] needs citations
       :::

-Code verification is a critical aspect of climate modelling.
-It ensures good scientific practice, as well as the accuracy and reliability of the models.
+Every time model code changes, it needs to be verified.
+The automation of the verification process as part of software development is termed Continuous Integration (CI) and is provided by an SCM service or an external one like Travis or Circle CI. <!-- should we name these? -->

-Model developers should aim for using Continuous Integration (CI) in their software development process.
 Not only for post-processing software, but ideally even for the models themselves.
 CI is a development practice where developers integrate code into a shared repository frequently, ideally several times a day.
 Each integration is then verified by an automated build and automated tests to detect integration errors as quickly as possible.
 This practice is particularly important in climate modelling, where the codebase is often large and complex.

 The methods used in the CI ranges simple tests whether the models compile, over unit tests that check individual routines in the model, to reproducibility/regression tests that ensure the scientific validity and integrity of the model.
 The compilation test is a basic but essential step in the code verification.
 If the model doesn't compile, it's an immediate indication that there's an issue that needs to be addressed.
 Unit tests can be challenging to implement in the realm of climate modelling.
 This is because it's often difficult to extract small, independent parts from the larger codebase for testing.
 Despite these challenges, unit tests are crucial for maintaining code quality and should be implemented wherever possible.